YingChangJ/ezAstroCharting/README.md

 An SVG image will be saved to the root folder, and a chart will be displayed.

+drawCharts.py is the only file needed, while Astronomical.ttf is highly recommended if no other astro-related font in your computer.

 ## example

 ### using swisseph to get the planets and cusps info